Easy Salmon Patties are quick, easy, and make fans of even the pickiest eaters. These patties are dinner-ready in under 30!

 *To make flax eggs, combine 1 tablespoon ground flax with 3 tablespoon warm water.
 Stir together and let sit for 10-12 minutes, until thick and viscous.
 You can see how we use flax eggs in our favorite Black Bean Brownie recipe here.

 Mayonnaise helps keep our patties held together and adds flavor and moisture to the mix.
-Greek yogurt can be subbed in its place but adds some tartness to the mix.
+Greek yogurt is an alternative substitute and adds tartness to the mix.
 If substituting with yogurt, you may consider increasing your dried herbs to balance the tart.

 Easy Salmon Patties